JiayueLiuBMI/Paper_presentation_DS5690/README.md

 # Paper_presentation_DS5690

-Sure, here's a draft GitHub README based on the highlights from the first part:

 # X-LoRA: Mixture of Low-Rank Adapter Experts

 X-LoRA is a flexible framework for creating adaptable large language models by dynamically mixing multiple pre-trained low-rank adapters (LoRA).
 It enables the development of LLMs with diverse capabilities across different domains.
+The link to the paper: https://arxiv.org/abs/2402.07148

 ## Overview